Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 5.2) Urinalysis

-A urine sample helps detect:
+A urine sample can help detect:

 • Blood (visible or microscopic)